Computer model locks in Bills vs. Jaguars picks, score prediction

 The Jacksonville Jaguars were one of the NFL's worst teams last year at 4-13, and they are hosting a playoff game as part of NFL Super Wild Card Weekend this year in one of the better turnarounds the league has ever seen.
 First-year head coach Liam Coen has seemingly pushed all the right buttons on the way to a 13-4 record, and his team now gets to face reigning NFL MVP Josh Allen and the 12-5 Buffalo Bills on Sunday, Jan.
 11.

 Kickoff from EverBank Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
 The Jaguars are 1.5-point favorites at home in the latest Bills vs. Jaguars odds at DraftKings, and the over/under for total points is the highest of the entire weekend slate at 51.5.
-The Jaguars are -123 money line favorites (risk $123 to win $100), while the Bills are +103 underdogs.
+Jacksonville's over/under for total team points is 26.5, while Buffalo's is 25.5.
 Before making any Jaguars vs. Bills picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Bills vs. Jaguars on Sunday